 The Visual Studies Sequence is intended to develop and improve the student's capacity for graphic representation of three-dimensional architectural form and space.
-It is intended as a corollary to Architecture A4001 and A4002-Core studio, I and II, and involves the presentation and utilization of increasingly sophisticated and precise drawing techniques both drafted and freehand.
+It is intended as a corollary to Architecture A40001 and A4002-OFFICIAL PROPERTY OF COLUMBIA UNIVERSITY GSAPP the presentation and utilization of increasingly sophisticated and precise drawing techniques both drafted and freehand.